r0b1nz/art-showcase-website/content/blog/gurudev/index.md

 # Sri Sri Ravi Shankar

 > Love is not an emotion.
-It is your very existence
+It is your very existence!
 >
 > -- Sri Sri Ravi Shankar